The Frog Prince: Other tales

+Predecessors

 A possible parallel in Antiquity may be found in the story of Amymone, who was one of the Danaides.
 She went to fetch water in a jug because of a drought season caused by the gods.
 A satyr tried to force himself on her, but the god Poseidon rescued her.
 It has been suggested that the amphibian suitor and the handsome prince may have been separate characters at first.